ClaraLopezUribe/FizzBuzz/README.md

-# Fizz Buzz: A JavaScript Program
+# FizzBuzz: A JavaScript Program

 A short program that displays each number from 1 to 100.
 * For each multiple of 3, "Fizz" is displayed instead of the number.